 9. Train your team on cybersecurity

-10. Have a mobile device management policy
+10. Implement a mobile device management policy

-Make sure your staff’s personal devices aren’t exposing a hole in your phone system—especially if they’re using those devices to make business VoIP calls.
-You can do that with a mobile device management policy with details like:
+Each of those devices need to be up-to-par security-wise.
+Make sure your staff’s personal devices aren’t creating a vulnerability in your phone system — especially if they’re using those devices to make business VoIP calls — by having a mobile device management policy with details like:

 - All personal devices must be connected to the Wi-Fi network for encrypted voice conversations